antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 We use AI tools mainly to save you manual work, such as reading a coffee bag label for you instead of making you type every field by hand.

 - Timer.Coffee uses third-party AI providers, which may include Groq, Google Gemini or Vertex AI, and OpenAI, to support coffee label or bean recognition, content moderation, and certain translation or notification-processing features.
-- For coffee label or bean recognition, submitted images and optional OCR text are sent to these providers so they can extract bean information for you.
+- For coffee label or bean recognition, submitted images are sent to these providers so they can extract bean information for you.
-- We currently do not write the submitted recognition images or OCR text to our main application tables as part of normal operation.
+- We currently do not write the submitted recognition images to our main application tables as part of normal operation.
 - We do store recognition usage metadata, such as the user ID, invocation timestamp, and token or usage counters, so we can operate the feature, enforce limits, and understand usage.
 - Diagnostic or platform logs may include limited processing information, such as response-format summaries, truncated text where needed, errors, and operational metadata, so we can debug failures and investigate abuse without storing raw recognition results in routine logs.
 - If you upload a profile picture, that image is intentionally stored as part of the profile feature and is separate from temporary recognition input.